numa-smells/SkyDraw/README.md

 - Drawn lines in the final posted image will be slightly thicker than they were while drawing.
 This is a quirk with how drawing and image conversion is handled in this app.
 It's complicated, not sure how to fix this without using a completely different framework and rewriting everything (turns out tkinter isn't really suitable for this kind of application it seems).
 - The program will probably lag if too many lines are drawn.
 Erasing lines will help if this happens.
 - Hashtags (and tagging other users, I assume) don't work in the caption field, they won't be blue and clickable in the post. #SkyDraw will always be added at the end though (and is a proper tag).
-- Posts won't have any content warnings applied (may be applied later by moderation).
+- Posts won't have any content warnings applied, so sensitive drawings may get them slapped on later on by Bluesky moderation.
+I may add a checkbox for it eventually, if I can figure out how to get that working.

-# OK cool I guess
 Nearly everything about this application new and unfamiliar to me.
 I'm not used to Python or Tkinter and haven't really dealt with APIs before.
 I don't know the best way to handle things like safely storing and reading login details and passwords.
 This is my first public project on GitHub, I don't know if I'm doing things correctly!

 This application is incredibly jank and I know it.
-It takes a long time to start up, lags if you draw too much and the final image is slighly different to how it appeared on the canvas.
-But despite all that... it's functional and is exactly the application I wanted to make.
-It's good enough for me to use regularly throught the past year (with 60+ posts from it as of writing), so I thought maybe it's good enough for other people to use too.
-So here it is.
+It takes a long time to start up, lags if you draw too much, requires downloading something else to convert the drawing to an image file, and the final image is slighly different to how it appeared on the canvas.
+But despite all that... it's functional and is exactly the application I wanted to make for myself.
+It's good enough for me to use regularly throughout the past year (with 60+ posts from it as of writing), so I thought it might be good enough for other people to use if they want.
+I wish the setup was simpler, but here it is.
+Maybe someday I'll completely remake this in a different language/framework to be more performant and easier to setup.